PERSONAL INFORMATION

 Bio

 In August 2017, I began my appointment at the University of Maryland, Baltimore County.
 Go Retrievers!
 In July 2022, I was promoted to Associate Professor, with tenure at UMBC.
 Huzzah!
+More recently, I have been working on coupled hyperbolic-parabolic systems and certain types of instabilities which can arise through coupling (such as resonance).
+I have also continued my work on biologically-motivated Biot models by working with several types of poroelastic filtration systems.

 Some Things I Like